MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 2. Select **Purchase orders** in the **Work order type** field.

-3. Click **New** in the action pane to create a new location directive.
+3. Select **New** in the action pane to create a new location directive.

 4. Type **MAIN DC** in the **Name** field.